NicholasGraalum/CS362-Project/documentation/LIVINGDOC.md

 3. Item code Integration issues:
 - Risk: We will have different team members working with different apis that use different codes to refer to items.
 This could cause issues matching items when we try to connect all of our features with one database.
 - Mitigation: We will come up with a system to match item codes across apis and within our own database before getting too far into development.
-### Major features:
-1: Users can create profiles and add meals to a Database of recipes.
-- Searches or adds to database of recipes
-- Get recommendation of recipes based on user’s dietary restrictions and likes
-- Recipes can be added to a list of favorite recipes.
-2: Can create a shopping list based on meals in the following week in addition to other groceries.
-- Users can list what meals they plan to eat each day.
-Then ingredients for each meal are automatically added to the shopping list.
-- Can set frequently bought items to have them automatically added to the shopping list based on how frequently they are purchased.
-3: Give the total cost of a meal or the total cost of a shopping list
-- Uses the store api to calculate costs
-4: Calorie and macro calculator
-- Calculates the total macros of a meal using nutrition api

 ### Stretch goals:
 1: Map/route for shopping at your local store
 - Uses kroger api to get location of items in store